 Radio Control Precision Aerobatics (Pattern) is another one of the many fine facets of our hobby.
 Pattern allows a modeler to set goals, fly in a disciplined manner and share the camaraderie of fellow flyers whom all enjoy displaying their friendly competitive skills.
 For the pilot hoping to fly round loops vice the oval routine or do a stall turn without wagging their tail or maybe fly a straight line crosswind, then Pattern is for you.
 Short and long term goal setting is paramount in conjunction with practice in order to meet your objectives.
 Short term maybe accomplishing a horizontal roll by end month to a long term goal of perfecting a four point roll by season's end.
 Flying Pattern in pursuit of your goals will always increase your skill level and proportionally your self-confidence, resulting in an increased enjoyment of this fine sport.

 Explore the Sportsman level first to experience how the required maneuver will challenge you to fly that straight line and round loop.
 When satisfied with Sportsman move on up to Intermediate and so on as your skill level and aircraft permit.
 Ideally the Aerobatics Sequences are flown in a "Box" with an upwind, centering, and downwind maneuvers as identified below with a "U", "C", and "D".
 You do not have to have judges, be at a contest or fly the greatest and latest aircraft to perform these maneuver.
 Precision Aerobatics may be as diversified as the pilot chooses.
-To fly in a disciplined manner on a continual basis or goal setting for the upcoming Air Show demonstration, Pattern can provide you a means to improve your skill level and fly with confidence.
+Pattern can provide you with a means to fly in a disciplined manner, improve your skill level, and fly with confidence.

 Other Types of Flying